 Of course the mojito in my hand also made me very happy, but that’s beside the point.
 This gazpacho.
 I wanted to bathe in it.
 We went back to the resort we were staying at, and I learned that real Spanish Gazpacho actually contains bread.
 Kind of weird, but this explained the slightly creamy texture.
 I watched a cooking demonstration, and learned the tricks to making this a delicious bowl of summer soup.
 Of course it took me a few tries to get it exactly right, and pretty darn close to that perfect day in Ronda.
 I am happy to share this recipe with the world in hopes that you all stop looking for the perfect Gazpacho recipe!

 This is the perfect summer dinner my friends!!
-It includes these lovely vegetables:
+We’ll gather up these ingredients:

 Real Spanish Gazpacho